syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Categorize Settings

-The [categorizeSettings](/js/api/ejschedule#members:categorizesettings) is an object collection that holds below categorize related properties such as,
+The [categorizeSettings](/js/api/ejschedule#members:categorizesettings) holds the below categorize related properties such as,

 * [enable](/js/api/ejschedule#members:categorizesettings-enable) - It accepts true or false value, denoting whether to enable/disable the categorize option.
 Its default value is `false`.
 * [allowMultiple](/js/api/ejschedule#members:categorizesettings-allowmultiple) – It enables or disables the multiple selection of categories for each appointments in the appointment window as well as in the context menu.
 Its default value is `false`.
-* [dataSource](/js/api/ejschedule#members:categorizesettings-datasource) – Bind the categorize collection.
+* [dataSource](/js/api/ejschedule#members:categorizesettings-datasource) – Binds the categorize dataSource collection.
 This property should be assigned with the JSON data array collection or instance of [ej.DataManger](/js/datamanager/overview).

-We have below 6 default values for data source collection.
+We have below 6 default values for Categorize dataSource collection.

 {% highlight js %}